-The cv2.pyd file is normally copied to site-packages.
-To avoid polluting the root folder the __init__.py file in cv2 folder handles the import logic correctly by importing the actual .pyd module and replacing the imported cv2 package in sys.modudes with the cv2 module to retain backward compatibility.
+The cv2.pyd/.so file is normally copied to site-packages.
+To avoid polluting the root folder this package wraps the statically built binary into cv2 package and __init__.py file in the package handles the import logic correctly.

 Since both opencv-python and opencv-contrib-python use the same namespace explained above, it is highly recommended to uninstall the other package before switching from example from opencv-python to opencv-contrib-python package.

 Opencv-python package (scripts in this repository) is available under MIT license.